bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-In the app components, I have import statements for meals provider and meals list.
+<p>In the app components, I have import statements for meals provider and meals list.
 The meals provider provides contexts state data and gives it to all the components it wrapped inside the app components.
-Currently, it wraps two components, the meals list components and the counter components, which are between the div tags of the return  statements.
+Currently, it wraps two components, the meals list components and the counter components, which are between the div tags of the return  statements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s19-g.
 (188) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->